Dimension format

 The Dimension Format string specifies how the dimensions of a catalog part are presented in the application and its outputs.
 The string can contain normal characters and data field definitions.
 When the dimensional description is generated, the normal characters are simply copied into it, the data fields are evaluated, and the resulting string is placed in the correct position in the output.

-- The percentage character '%'.
+1. The percentage symbol '%'.

 Example